-Offices of Mozambican opposition newspaper burned in arson
+Offices of Mozambican newspaper burned in arson attack

 MAPUTO, Mozambique (AP) -

-The premises of one of Mozambique’s leading opposition newspapers, the weekly Canal de Mozambique and the daily CanalMoz, were attacked with petrol bombs and burned, the newspapers’ editor Matias Guente confirmed Monday.
+The premises of two of Mozambique’s leading independent newspapers, the weekly Canal de Mozambique and the daily CanalMoz, were attacked with petrol bombs and burned, the newspapers’ editor Matias Guente confirmed Monday.

 The office and its equipment were thoroughly burned in the fire Sunday night and a container of gasoline fuel used in the attack was found at the site, Guente told the Zitamar news agency.
+The papers are privately owned and often critical of the government.

 The incident has been reported to the police, said Guente.